pchiorean/Indentz/docs/FILES.md

 **File**                           |        | **File management**
 `FilesToSpreads.jsx`               |        | Combines the open documents, sorted alphabetically
-`SpreadsToFiles.jsx`               |        | Saves the spreads of the active document in separate files **Export**                         |        | **Document export and related** `QuickExport.jsx`                  |        | Exports open .indd documents or a folder with several configurable PDF presets `PrepareForExport.jsx`             |        | Hides some layers and moves objects with special colors to separate spreads
+`SpreadsToFiles.jsx`               |        | Saves the spreads of the active document in separate files `LayersToSpreads.jsx`              |        | Moves layers of the active document to separate spreads **Export**                         |        | **Document export and related** `QuickExport.jsx`                  |        | Exports open .indd documents or a folder with several configurable PDF presets `PrepareForExport.jsx`             |        | Hides some layers and moves objects with special colors to separate spreads